 The mission of Raisbeck Aviation High School is to prepare you for college, career, and citizenship.
 We are committed to this mission for EACH student.
 Accomplishing such high goals means that you must show up-every day!
-You will be on a very fast-paced mission during your high school career to meet or exceed our school goals and your own personal/professional goals.
 We will do our part to ensure your success, but it is your responsibility to take charge of your own learning.
 Your peers will be counting on you to participate in projects and collaborative team assignments; you will be missed when you don't show up.
 As a performance-based school, you must be present to achieve at peak level.
 Attendance will impact the grade you earn in each of your classes at RAHS.